Zaham2/geotech-gec/frontend/README.md

-# Baba Geotechnical Frontend
+# Geotech-GEC Frontend

-React frontend application for the Baba Geotechnical platform.
+React frontend application for the Geotech-GEC platform.

 ## Setup